 Save More On Your Shopping Sprees In Europe!

 And there you have it!
-With eight new spots in Europe to splurge your little heart out, you’re ready to save and make the most of those VAT taxes and refund rates!
+With eight new spots in Europe to splurge your little heart out, you’re ready to save and make the most of those VAT refund rates!
 And in the event that you finally bite the bullet and book that trip out, don’t forget to use your YouTrip Card to lock in our ever-reliable wholesale exchange rates on your pre-trip purchases!

 As Singapore’s favourite multi-currency wallet, we aim to get those pesky fees out of the way and help you save on your travels.
 Don’t have a YouTrip Card yet?
 Sign up for your complimentary card today with <YTBLOG5> to get FREE S$5 in your account!
 Then, head over to our YouTrip Perks page for exclusive offers and promotions — we promise you won’t regret.
 For more great tips and articles like this, join our Telegram (@YouTripSG) and subscribe to our free weekly newsletter here or down below.